 Feelings of ownership over catchment areas and/or working producer groups There are certain areas that extension practitioners avoid intuitively in order not to encroach on other organisations.
-Some vocally express their disapproval at other organisations "stealing" their producers. learning groups and coordinate delivery through RECGs.
-Better integration of National and State-funded Reef programs.
-P2P learning groups are evolving that welcome delivery from all organisations.
+Some vocally express their disapproval at other organisations "stealing" their producers. learning groups and coordinate delivery through REWGs.
+Better integration of National P2P learning groups are evolving that welcome delivery from all organisations.
 Collaboration through joint projects is proving valuable in overcoming this issue.
-RECGs enable better coordination within the Reef extension network.
-Leadership styles that are autocratic and uncooperative discouraging officer-level participation Often historical and driven by competitive processes to access funds; collaboration can be discouraged between staff and/or their respective organisations. , , , , , , , , , , , , , , , , , , , , This process has commenced with some early indications of success through feedback from the recent Regional Extension Forum held in Cooktown November 2019 Lack of cooperation and collaboration between some regional delivery organisations and reluctance to disseminate project findings/learnings or share data There are examples where one organisation has no idea what another is doing or where they are working.
+REWGs enable better coordination within the Reef extension network.
+Leadership styles that are autocratic and uncooperative discouraging officer-level participation Often historical and driven by competitive processes to access funds; collaboration can be discouraged between staff and/or their respective organisations.
+This process has commenced with some early indications of success through the sugarcane/banana REWG and WTSIP.
+Lack of cooperation and collaboration between some regional delivery organisations and reluctance to disseminate project findings/learnings or share data There are examples where one organisation has no idea what another is doing or where they are working.
 This has caused overlap, conflict and confusion within some extension networks.
-Competition for funding can drive this issue. regional learnings.
-Relationship building and collaboration training are needed at all levels of extension through to management and at RECG meetings now provide a formal platform for information and project learnings to be shared across organisations.
+Competition for funding can drive this issue. prioritise extension and act as a conduit to share regional learnings.
+Relationship building and collaboration training are needed at all levels of extension through to management REWG meetings now provide a formal platform for information and project learnings to be shared across organisations.
 Max Hardy Consulting has produced a report to assist and has held some workshops (this is valuable and should continue).
-Inadequate linkages between regional investors, key stakeholders, research and extension practitioners A lack of grassroots involvement in design for the delivery of Reef Plan programs creates unnecessary barriers for adoption of farming systems with some conflict in content and practice. between research and extension, and Existing links between research and extension are already well-established for some industries in the Wet Tropics region.
+Inadequate linkages between regional investors, key stakeholders, research and extension practitioners A lack of grassroots involvement in design for the delivery of Reef Plan programs creates unnecessary barriers for adoption of farming systems with some conflict in content and practice. resellers and private consultants, are included in future design processes.
+Strengthen links between research and extension, and Existing links between research and extension are already well-established for some industries in the Wet Tropics region.
 Appropriate M&E is developing and will be implemented across Reef Plan programs.
-Theme 2: Perceived lack of managem ent and direction from funding bodies Barrier to delivery Justification Priority actions Progress to date Short-term funding cycles do not allow time for proper stakeholder consultation nor development of long-term collaborative partnerships.
+Theme 2: Perceived lack of management ent and direction from funding bodies Barrier to delivery Justification Priority actions Progress to date Short-term funding cycles do not allow time for proper stakeholder consultation nor development of long-term collaborative partnerships.
 Lack of job security due to short-term project funding.
 Changing program agendas (and roles) where long term relationship with producers are dissolved as staff are replaced.
 Lack of consistency retards adoption rates. past progress.
 Staff retention should be a priority.
 Job security, satisfaction and pathways for promotion needs improvement.
 WTSIP has made significant progress in developing a professional standards matrix (framework) for extension officers to provide appropriate guidance from early career to technical (subject matter) experts, which could be adopted by other industries/regions.
-CYNRM continues to advocate for longer-term funding for key extension services.
+Terrain NRM continues to advocate for longerterm funding for key extension services.
 Smaller properties miss out as larger-scale businesses considered more cost-effective (value for investment).
 Current extension programs result in low levels of engagement with smaller enterprises.
 Spatial mapping of projects and investment distribution and P2R data reflect this and in some situations.
-Programs have inherently restricted service provision to smaller enterprises. and RECG meetings and invite them to visit trial sites and demo/focus farms.
+Programs have inherently restricted service provision to smaller enterprises. and REWG meetings and invite them to visit trial sites and demo/focus farms.
 This is attainable with integration into the program.
-Awareness is increasing through group collaboration during RECG and P2P gatherings, and greater mindfulness of the needs of smaller enterprises is being realised.
+Awareness is increasing through group collaboration during REWG and P2P gatherings, and greater mindfulness of the needs of smaller enterprises is being realised.